 CAUTION: Using non-recommended tire chains, or using tire chains on other sized tires can damage the suspension, body, wheels, and/or brake lines.
 Damage caused by using non-recommended tire chains, or incorrectly installing tire chains, is not covered by the warranty.

-- CAUTION: Do not use snow chains on the front tires. - CAUTION: Never deflate your tires to put on tire chains.
-When re-inflated, the chains might fit too tightly and cause tire damage. - CAUTION: Ensure that the tire chains cannot touch suspension components or brake lines.
-If you hear the chains making unusual noises that would indicate contact with Model 3, stop and investigate immediately.
+CAUTION: Do not use snow chains on the front tires.

+CAUTION: Never deflate your tires to put on tire chains.
+When re-inflated, the chains might fit too tightly and cause tire damage.

 Cleaning the Exterior